Has this newsletter improved your well-being? Give us your feedback.

 In support of the National Foundation for Celiac Awareness (NFCA), the extraordinary and award-winning Costa Rican beachfront and rainforest resort Arenas Del Mar will host a Week for the Celiac Disease Community during the week of November 8th .
 This luxury resort is situated on a cliff with direct access to two pristine sand beaches on the Central Pacific Coast of Costa Rica.
 Both restaurants at Arenas Del Mar will go 100% gluten-free for their guests' safety and comfort.
 Guest chefs Monica Glass of Clio in Boston and Michael Solomonov of Zahav in Philadelphia will take gluten-free dining to new heights.

 The Week for the Celiac Disease Community was inspired by the Arenas Del Mar owner's daughter, who is diagnosed with celiac disease.
 The family knows first-hand how gluten-free needs can affect travel and are excited to offer a worry-free week to others living with celiac disease or gluten sensitivity.

 All the kitchen staff at Arenas Del Mar will have completed NFCA's GREAT Kitchens gluten-free training program before the community week begins.
 A portion of proceeds earned during the community weeks will benefit NFCA's free programs and services.

-Learn more about the Week for the Celiac Disease Community in NFCA's Event Listing.
+Learn more about the Week for the Celiac Disease Community in NFCA's Upcoming Events Listing.

 *Stay informed between newsletter mailings!*